 For an even safer concrete etching product use the Eco-Etch 1001: a safe, powerful, 100% biodegradable concrete cleaner with no acid, solvents or VOC's specifically formulated to clean, brighten and etch concrete without any harmful effects.
 Although it ususally does not create as much surface profile as using straight muriatic acid, it does an excellent job at giving concrete light surface profile.

-Published Thursday 11th of April 2024 // Updated Tuesday 8th of June 2021
+Published Friday 15th of November 2024 // Updated Tuesday 8th of June 2021

 Planning a Project?